Meta’s 2025 AI Dominance: Unpacking the Strategic Shift to Liquid Cooling Data Centers

 Market Sentiment and PR vs Commercial Activities (Chart Analysis)

-Q2 2023: Strategic Pivot to AI and Advanced Cooling R&D
+Q2 2023: Announcing a Strategic Pivot to Liquid Cooling

 Emerging Themes and Technological Readiness